 After that, we moved to the dispatching station, meeting two very nice police dispatchers.
 They were more than happy to chat with us, given that the phones aren’t exactly ringing off the hook in this city with an extraordinarily low crime rate.
 I highly suspect that is the only reason all these people were so willing to give four random Americans such a detailed tour.
 I cannot imagine this would’ve gone the same way in say, London or New York City.

-Now in my older years, I am very grateful for this government official, the two policemen, and the two dispatchers who all took the time out of their day to give us an impromptu tour.
-Touring a foreign country’s police department is an incredibly unique experience that most do not get to partake in, and it is not your typical touristy attraction.
-It’s a memory I deeply cherish.
+Now in my older years, I am very grateful for the government official, the two policemen, and the two dispatchers who all took the time out of their day to give us an impromptu tour.
+Touring a foreign country’s police department is an incredibly unique experience that most do not get to partake in (unless they’re under arrest – then it’s probably not such a fun experience), and it is not your typical touristy attraction.
+It’s definitely a memory I deeply cherish.

 Moving on to the Nouveau Museum, this is something that mainly my mother wanted to visit.
 It’s located inside an old pharmacist’s building and is open Monday through Sunday from 10am to 4pm.
 It costs 85 krone to enter ($10.55 USD).
 Children under the age of 18 are free.